 Patients’ rights laws in Europe say much less about the digital exchange of medical data, often because they date from the “paper” era.
 According to these laws, you can ask your doctor for a paper copy of your medical file, but nothing is said about a digital copy (yet).
 This does not alter the fact that your GP will normally be happy to cooperate in the digital transfer of your file, both the GP from whom you are leaving and your new GP.
 After all, the digital transfer of your file ensures that you will also receive care tailored to your medical history.
 And that’s what it’s all about.

-Anyone ordering a “smart stick” from PatientSupportR will also receive an accompanying letter to give to his or her GP.
-This letter explains the importance of the digital move of the medical file for the continuity of care.
+Anyone who order “mova” from PatientSupportR will also receive an accompanying letter to hand to their GP.
+This explains the importance of digital medical record moving for continuity of care.

 Young or old: as soon as your family doctor has your medical file, it’s useful to take it with you when you move.
 After all that file contains your medical history, and your new GP will be able to provide better care for you and your family.